Please, For Goop's Sake, Do Not Put Essential Oils Anywhere Near Your Vagina

 Essential oils are lovely.
 They are the very essence of a plant, its purest scent; they diffuse beautifully in oil burners, go great in baths, and we're at the beginning of some interesting research into whether essential oils can be used to help treat different medical issues.

-Please note the "at the beginning of" part of that sentence.
-NICE (UK National Institute for Health and Care Excellence) classifies aromatherapy (using oils to improve physical and mental wellbeing) as a complementary medicine, which means that it shouldn't be used as an alternative to traditional medicine, just as a possible addition.
+Please note the 'at the beginning of" part of that sentence.
+NICE (National Institute for Health and Care Excellence) classifies aromatherapy (using oils to improve physical and mental wellbeing) as a complementary medicine, which means that it shouldn't be used as an alternative to traditional medicine, just as a possible addition.

 Advertisement